-Compared to other European political systems, the Swedish public administration is organised in a rather unique way (Modell et al., 2007).
+Compared to other European political systems, Swedish public administration is organized in a rather unique way (Modell et al., 2007).
 Constitutionally Sweden has two levels, the national (central) and the local (municipalities and county councils).
-Sweden has traditionally built its bureaucracy on semiautonomous government agencies (OECD, 2002).
-The government ministries only employ a low percentage of civil servants; the vast majority of the civil servants are employed by government agencies.
+Sweden has traditionally built its bureaucracy on semi-autonomous government agencies (OECD 2002).
+The government ministries only employ a few percent of the civil servants; the vast majority of the civil servants are employed by government agencies.
 The government agencies are responsible to the government as a collective, but are placed under the jurisdiction of a specific ministry.
-The most important differences compared to other countries is that the agencies have constitutionally granted autonomy, which means that formal ministerial rule is forbidden in Sweden.
+The most important differences compared to other countries is that the agencies has a constitutionally granted autonomy, which means that formal ministerial rule is forbidden in Sweden.
 However, the government can influence government agencies and civil servants through different means of control (Larsson and Bäck, 2008).
 For example, it can give instructions on acts adopted by the Parliament.
-It can also give instructions on how the government agencies may use the economic resources that have been allocated to them by the government.
+It can also give instructions on how the government agencies may use the economic resources that has been allocated to them by the government.
 Nevertheless, the general tendency is currently to offer the government agencies a fairly free hand in the form of a framework budget (Wockelberg, 2014).
-Another difference is the strong emphasis on the preparatory stages of the policy-making process (Petersson, 2016).
+Another difference is the strong emphasis on the preparatory stages of the policy making process (Petersson, 2016).
 It involves the use of commissions of inquiry and stakeholder involvement through the referral process.

 Regarding the use of RIA, Petersson (2016) concludes that Sweden is often wrongly viewed as a leading country when it comes to better regulation through impact assessment.
 One reason being that many commission reports neglect to present this type of impact analysis.
-Another is the discussion in Erlandsson (2010) which describes how Sweden had rather late established a specific ordinance for RIA but that the focus of the better regulation strategy was a reduction in administrative burdens and improved conditions for enterprises.
-This finding is supported by Radaelli (2010) who concludes that the full RIA process is scarcely implemented, the main explanation is that Sweden is engaged with the reduction of administrative burden, which also has been prioritised in the scrutiny of regulatory proposals.
+Another is the discussion in Erlandsson (2010) who describes that Sweden rather late established a specific ordinance for RIA but that the focus of the better regulation strategy was reductions of administrative burdens and improved conditions for enterprises.
+This finding is supported by Radaelli (2010) who concludes that the full RIA process is scarcely implemented, the main explanation is that Sweden is engaged with the reduction of administrative burden, which also has been prioritized in the scrutiny of regulatory proposals4.
 Furthermore, Radaelli concludes that "the separation between cool technical analysis and political decision making has a poor fit with the reality of policy making" in Scandinavian countries.

-The brief introduction to this paper revealed that the policy-making context in Sweden differs from that in other countries and that it does not appear to support the full implementation of RIA.
+The brief introduction in this chapter has revealed that the policy making context in Sweden differs from that in other countries and that it does not appear to support the full implementation of RIA.
 Therefore, in the following we highlight some political and structural changes in the Swedish governance system that have taken place in the last 20 years, which we believe have influenced the current practices regarding the use of RIA and CBA.
-According to the literature review in prepared for this roundtable, it is important to understand the institutional design in the governance system, and the policy-making traditions, in order to understand the use of RIA and CBA.
+According to the literature review in the previous chapter it is important to understand the institutional design in the governance system, and the policy-making traditions, in order to understand the use of RIA and CBA.